 High-Deductible Health Plans

-With HDHPs, companies can capture substantial premium savings without sacrificing the integrity of their health plans.
+With high-deductible health plans (HDHPs), companies can capture substantial premium savings without sacrificing the integrity of their health plans.
 Our innovative approach sets aside savings to offset employee expenses which, when incurred, are paid directly to providers.

 There are several important things to know about HDHPs, however, before electing for Health Reimbursement Arrangements and Health Savings Accounts.
 Fortunately, CBG Benefits has the knowledge and experience to help our customers figure it all out.

 Health Reimbursement Arrangements (HRA)

 An HRA is an account in which employers deposit pre-tax dollars for each of their covered employees.
 Employees can then use this account as reimbursement for qualified health care expenses.

 If there are funds left over in the account at the end of the plan year, they may be carried over into the next year, depending on your plan.

 - HRAs are available to all business sizes

 - Complete flexibility with employee retirement or termination